 Leadership and Management Skills for the Workplace (BA)

-The Leadership and Management Skills for the Workplace (BA) has been developed in response to student demand for an appropriate progression route following successful completion of the Skills for the Workplace (CertHE).
+The Leadership and Management Skills for the Workplace (BA) (Hons) has been developed in response to student demand for an appropriate progression route following successful completion of the Skills for the Workplace (CertHE).

-Using the same flexible learning approach to programme location and delivery, this programme will facilitate student study into management theory and practice, firmly contextualised within workplace experience.
+With a flexible learning approach to programme location and delivery, this programme will facilitate student study into management theory and practice, firmly contextualised within workplace experience.

 What you will learn

 In terms of subject content, the title “for the workplace” reflects the contextualisation of each module to the personal workplace experiences of the learners.
-This project based, discursive approach to study ensures that generic theoretical models are consistently explored within a workplace context ensuring continued relevance to the needs of employers and career progression.
+This project-based, discursive approach to study ensures that generic theoretical models are consistently explored within a workplace context ensuring continued relevance to the needs of employers and career progression.

 - Developing Workplace Critical Thinking